The Lucy Covington Initiative

 After the termination struggle, Covington worked to protect tribal rights and resources, develop tribal services, govern the reservation for the benefit of tribe members, and promote inter-tribal cooperation.
 Not only was she an example of Native American self-determination in action, but she was also a founder of the movement itself, and her efforts engendered a shift of U.S. policy from termination to independence and autonomy.
 Covington died in 1982, at age 71.

-Through an ongoing partnership with the Colville Confederated Tribes, it is the intention of Eastern Washington University to honor the legacy of Lucy Covington.
-Within the Lucy Covington Initiative, emphasis areas have been identified: supporting future leaders; creating a confluence of culture and causes; and development of a Lucy Covington archives.
+Through an ongoing partnership with the Colville Confederated Tribes, Eastern Washington University intends to honor Lucy Covington’s legacy.
+Within the Lucy Covington Initiative, emphasis areas have been identified: supporting future leaders; creating a confluence of culture and causes; and developing of a Lucy Covington archives.

 - Collection of first-person narrative voices about the termination era from elders who were mentored and fought with Lucy Covington to preserve tribal sovereignty.